News

 A person standing in an empty auditorium wearing a floral dress and black jacket with wooden seats.

 Suvi Valtonen-Kim in the Aalto University Undergraduate Centre.
-Photo: Leevi Horaluoma, Aalto University
+Photo: Leevi Hormaluoma, Aalto University

-We spoke with Summer School alum Suvi Valtonen-Kim, a Korean-Finnish design student in her senior year, based in Hong Kong.
+We spoke with Summer School alum Suvi Valtonen-Kim, a Korean-Finnish design student in her senior year, who grew up in Hong Kong and is now based in Korea.
 She took part in this summer’s Designing Brand Strategy course at Aalto University Summer School, and returns to her Finnish roots every summer to visit her grandparents in Turku, Finland.
 Her summers in Finland gave her a taste for the country, making it easy to choose the location for her summer school studies.

 ‘Summer School at Aalto University was the ideal option for exploring the country from a new Finnish city,’ says Suvi.